Amy Gutmann: Tenure as president

 On May 8, 2012, Penn announced that Gutmann's contract had been renewed through 2019.
 In announcing the extension, David L. Cohen, chair of Penn's Board of Trustees, stated that Penn's "Trustees feel very strongly that Amy Gutmann is simply the best university president in the country.
 Under her superb leadership, Penn is a stronger and more vibrant institution than at any time in its storied history."
 In November 2016 Cohen, still Board Chairman, announced that Gutmann's contract would be extended until 2022, making her the longest-serving president ever at Penn.

 In 2017, Gutmann's total compensation was $2.9 million, making her the highest paid private college president in Pennsylvania and fourth highest in the United States.

+In 2021, according IRS Form 990 filed by the trustees of the University of Pennsylvania, Gutmann's W-2 reportable compensation was $22,821,735, “the vast majority of it — more than $20 million — was accrued over Gutmann’s nearly two-decade-long tenure as the Ivy League university’s leader and paid out as agreed when it vested, just months before she departed,” according to Sue Snyder of the Philadelphia Inquirer.
+Gutmann was also the recipient of a $3.7 million dollar loan from the University of Pennsylvania that remained 100% outstanding as of the end of 2021.

 United States Ambassador to Germany

 On July 2, 2021, President Joe Biden nominated her to serve as the United States Ambassador to Germany.
 Hearings on her nomination were held before the Senate Foreign Relations Committee on December 14, 2021.
 Her nomination expired at the end of the year and was returned to President Biden on January 3, 2022.

 President Biden renominated Gutmann the next day.
 The committee favorably reported her nomination to the Senate floor on January 12, 2022.
 On February 8, 2022, the United States Senate confirmed her nomination by a 54-42 vote.
 She presented her credentials on February 17, 2022.
+Originating in Feuchtwangen, Gutmann's father, Kurt Gutmann, fled Nazi Germany in 1934 making her mission deeply personal, as well as professional.
+Among her many priorities and accomplishments as U.S. Ambassador includes her "Stand Up and Speak Out" campaign across Germany to combat intolerance and bias among transatlantic youth.

+Gutmann resigned her post in July 2024 and returned to the faculty at Penn.